pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 ## SABRINA

 Bike to Sabrina’s gym.

+Puzzle solution: Diagonal, Diagonal, Down

+> If 0-2 Speed DV, use an **X Speed turn 1 on Mr. Mime and use EQ (+TB)**

+> 3+ Speed DV, play normally since you will naturally outspeed Sabrina's Alakazam
+> if you chose to play aggressively with 3 or 4 Speed DV and skipped the suggested # of carbos and skipped the extra candy,
+> then you would still need to X speed Mr. Mime turn 1 and use EQ (+TB)

 Sabrina:
 - Kadabra: EQ
-- Mr. Mime: (X Speed), EQ (+TB)
+- Mr. Mime: EQ
 - Venomoth: EQ
 - Alakazam: EQ

 Take the teleporter pad and then use Dig.